Table of Contents

 });

-There is no event triggered for startup failure, but you can check if FrameRecorder.Status is Error to confirm.
+There is no event triggered for startup failure, but you can confirm by checking whether FrameRecorder.Status is Error.

 Important

-The runtime effect when playing EIF in a scene depends on the device used for recording and the frame source selected at that time.
-Therefore, when recording EIF files, it is recommended to use the same or similar device as the target device to ensure consistent playback effects.
-Special attention should be paid to whether motion tracking is enabled during recording.
-If motion tracking is not enabled during recording, it cannot be enabled during playback, and AR features relying on motion tracking (such as dense spatial mapping, Mega, etc.) will not work consistently with the device.
+The runtime effect when playing EIF in the scene is related to the device used for recording and the frame source selected on that device at the time.
+Therefore, when recording EIF files, it is recommended to use the same or similar device as the target device to ensure consistent playback effect.
+Also, pay special attention to whether motion tracking is enabled in the recording scene.
+If motion tracking is not enabled during recording, it cannot be enabled during playback, and AR features that rely on motion tracking (such as dense spatial mapping, Mega, etc.) cannot work consistently with the device.

 Stopping recording